decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 The name BBS is derived from the authors of the original academic work by Dan Boneh, Xavier Boyen, and Hovav Shacham [@BBS04], where the scheme was first described as part of a group signatures protocol.
 Soon after, the scheme was described by Camenisch and Lysyanskaya as a stand-alone signatures scheme in [@CL04], for anonymous credentials applications.
 Later, Au, Susilo an Mu presented the first, provably secure version of BBS Signatures in [@ASM06].
 Following, works by Camenisch, Drijvers and Lehmann [@CDL16] and by Barki, Brunet, Desmoulins and Traore [@BBDT16], proved the security of the scheme in settings where more efficient computations are possible, thereby improving performance.
 Finally, in 2023, Tessaro and Zhu, presented in [@TZ23] further performance improvements, shrinking the BBS signature.
 This document is mainly based on that work.

 Note that the BBS Signatures scheme is based on the discrete logarithm problem.
 This means that it is not "post-quantum secure".
 However, the privacy and hiding properties of BBS proofs are resilient even against an attacker utilizing a Cryptographically Relevant Quantum Computer ([@I-D.ietf-pquip-pqc-engineers]).
-See (#post-quantum-security-and-everlasting-privacy) for an elaboration on the security properties of BBS Signatures against such a computer.
+See (#post-quantum-security) for an elaboration on the security properties of BBS Signatures against such a computer.

 ## Terminology